-The proposed wastewater collection system in the Village of Vinton will comply with all design criteria for wastewater infrastructure provided by El Paso Water and TCEQ.
+The proposed wastewater collection system in the Village of Vinton complies with all design criteria for wastewater infrastructure provided by El Paso Water and TCEQ.
 In addition, the collected wastewater will be treated by El Paso Water at the John T Hickerson WWTP, which will continue to comply with its existing discharge permit, as issued by TCEQ.
-Standards established in the TCEQ permit comply with the following applicable Official US Standards and regulations:
+Standards established in the TCEQ permit comply with the following applicable U.S. standards and regulations: